Your feedback helps us to improve our website.

 This value represents the rent the property could have been let for on a certain date set in law.
 For the 2023 valuation, that date was 1 April 2021.
 This was during the Covid-19 pandemic and the rent information the VOA used reflected this.

-Read more about rateable value and how business properties are valued on the government website.
+You can find out more about rateable value and how business properties are valued on the government website.

 The government sets the business rates multiplier figures, which are effective from 1 April every year.